sakib3001/sample-fullstack-application/README.md

 ## Remarks

 - ##### Healthchecks for the `db` and the `redis` is not added to the compose file.
 - ##### In some cases, volume binding is crucial for data persistence.
 Here, I had used the `./pgdata` directory for data persistence.
 Alternatively, Docker volumes could be used, but for replication purposes, I prefer `volume binding`.
-For the ease of the project structure here Mow I am using `pgdata1 docker volume.
+For the ease of the project structure here I am using `pgdata` docker volume right now.